 Use the Rule of 60-30-10.
 When decorating a space, divide the colors into components of

 - 60 percent of a dominant color.
 This should be the main color to build your palette.
-Usually walls and anchor pieces such as flooring, rugs or large scale furniture.
+Usually walls and anchor pieces such as flooring, rugs, or large-scale furniture.

 - 30 percent of a secondary color.
 Vary the tones of this color to keep the room interesting.
 Think accent furniture, area rugs, wood trim, textiles, etc.

 - 10 percent of an accent color.
 This is the place to play around with a variety of color families, patterns, and textures for example blending metals and wood.
-This is usually wall decor, artwork and smaller items.
+This is usually wall décor, artwork, and smaller items.

 Choosing a color scheme for your home is quick and easy.
 These color scheme perfecting tips are some of the color rules designers follow.
-Remember there are no hard-and-fast rules, but rather guidelines to help with balance, depth and where to place bold choices to add sparkle to your rooms.
-In short, become a color expert about the colors you love.
+Remember there are no hard-and-fast rules, but rather guidelines to help with balance, depth, and where to place bold choices to add sparkle to your rooms.
+In short, become a color expert in the colors you love.
 What colors are your favorite?
 Let us know in the comments below.

-Go Make your Home Beautiful
+Go Make Your Home Beautiful

 Other Articles you may enjoy